 Moxibustion is the process whereby Artemesia vulgaris (a dried herb) is burnt, either directly on the skin or indirectly above the skin over specific acupuncture points to warm the Qi and blood in the channels.
 Its purpose is to affect movement of a person’s energy or”qi”.
 Moxibustion is most commonly used when there is a requirement to expel cold and dampness from the body.

 Qi is the traditional Asian Medicine term for the energy of life.
 TCM doctors apply certain techniques to define the “dual energy of “yin and “yang” within qi.
 These energies are diagnosed or felt as to how they flow through the body; and by concentrating on specific pathways called meridians.
 Emotional, mental and physical components of an individual are considered when applying this type of techniques.
 Traditional Asian Medicine views the body as an energetic expression of qi.

-Ancient Chinese healing discipline that is rapidly attracting attention throughout the world.
+Qi Chong (pronounced chee gong) is an ancient Chinese healing discipline that is rapidly attracting attention throughout the world.
 It consists of breathing and mental exercises, often combined with physical exercise.
-The purpose is to balance the subtle energy system ("qi") within the body.
-Eighty million people in China get up early every morning to practice Qigong.
+The purpose is to balance the subtle energy system (“qi”) within the body.
+Eighty million people in China get up early every morning to practice Qi gong.